TomArcherMsft/terraform-migrate-sample/README.md

 ## Installation

-From the `dist` directory, copy the `migrate-terraform-sample.exe`  to your destination directory.
+From the `dist` directory, copy the `terraform-migrate-sample.exe`  to your destination directory.

 ## Syntax

-Run `migrate-terraform-sample -h`
+Run `terraform-migrate-sample -h`

 ## Use-case Scenarios